-- Think about how your life has changed during the COVID-19 period - Use the SEEK ID app to identify plants - Create a time capsule to share with your future self
+- Use the SEEK ID app to identify plants - Create a time capsule to share with your future self

 Have you ever heard the phrase 'knowledge is power'?

 It is a simple way of saying that the more you know about something, the more power you have over it.
 This is true in science but also for our internal thoughts and feelings.